-The nucleophilic attack on the unsaturated carbon displaces an electron pair to the oxygen atom in the transition state.
+- The nucleophilic attack on the unsaturated carbon displaces an electron pair to the oxygen atom in the transition state.
 When the electron pair reverts, the leaving group is displaced.

-(i) Substitution of hydrogen of benzene:
+Substitution of Hydrogen of Benzene

-Nucleophilic substitution of the hydrogen of benzene is difficult because (a) the π-electron cloud will repel the nucleophile and (b) it would be difficult for the ring to accommodate the negative charge brought in by the nucleophile.
+- Nucleophilic substitution of the hydrogen of benzene is difficult because (a) the π-electron cloud will repel the nucleophile and (b) it would be difficult for the ring to accommodate the negative charge brought in by the nucleophile.

 Since is a better leaving group than , the expulsion of is aided by oxidation.

-(ii) Substitution of groups other than hydrogen: Nucleophilic substitution is observed in suitably substituted aromatic compounds.
+- Nucleophilic substitution is observed in suitably substituted aromatic compounds.
 These reactions may be unimolecular (SN1) or bimolecular (SN2).

-SN1 type: A common example of aromatic nucleophilic substitution which resembles nucleophilic substitution at saturated carbon by SN1 path is the decomposition of diazonium salts in polar medium and formation of mixed products in the presence of various nucleophiles.
+- SN1 type: A common example of aromatic nucleophilic substitution which resembles nucleophilic substitution at saturated carbon by SN1 path is the decomposition of diazonium salts in polar medium and formation of mixed products in the presence of various nucleophiles.

-The rate of reaction is found to be dependent on the concentration of ArN2– only, i.e., the reaction is unimolecular (SN1).
+- The rate of reaction is found to be dependent on the concentration of ArN2– only, i.e., the reaction is unimolecular (SN1).
 Hence, it is presumed that in the first slow, rate-determining step, heterolysis of C—N bond takes place with the formation of nitrogen and aryl cation.
 This is followed by a fast attack of the nucleophile in the second step.
 The aryl cation is very reactive and takes up any nucleophile present, even recombines with the eliminated N2.
 Therefore, the reaction is reversible.

 Although aryl cation is very unstable, the driving force for its formation is the elimination of very stable nitrogen (bond energy of N≡ N= 226 kcal/mol).

-SN2 type: Halogens activated by strong electron-withdrawing groups from o-and p-positions undergo displacement by bimolecular mechanism.
+- SN2 type: Halogens activated by strong electron-withdrawing groups from o-and p-positions undergo displacement by bimolecular mechanism.